Janos95/prospero_vm/README.md

 did not yield better performance.
 Apparently, the loops are already SIMD-friendly enough for the compiler to automatically vectorize them.

-I also explored various approaches to reduce memory allocations.
+I also explored various approaches to reduce memory allocations and overall memory footpring.
 They didn't provide measurable performance improvements though.
 I guess the system allocator is smarter than what I could come up with :)

-Currently, the main bottleneck is interval evaluation, particularly expression simplification, which requires two passes through the instruction list.
+I also investigated a completely different approach: If you look at the expression long enough, you notice that it is basically a big union of about 700 fairly simple expressions (on average about 20 instructions), i.e. it has the form min(e1, ... , e_700).
+If you visualize the expressions, they are all primitives localized in various regions of the image.
+So it seems natural to parse out all these subexpressions, find a conservative bounding box for each of them and then in parallel rasterize each expression into the final image.
+Unfortunately, it turns out that extracing the individual expressions from their joint instruction list is already fairly slow.
+At least my somewhat optimized implementation took more than a millisecond to create the 700 instruction lists.